Modern ToiletModern Toilet

 Sewage

-Sanitation became an urgent matter in European cities as the growing population and the lack of proper waste management systems transformed European urban areas into septic tanks.
+Sanitation became an urgent matter in European cities as the growing population and the lack of proper waste management systems had transformed European urban areas into septic tanks.
 But it took decades for public officials and hygiene experts to find the right solution.

 Prior to this revolution, the streets of Europe were riddled with excrement, a breeding ground for disease and a source of constant discomfort.